 • Under GDPR, consent must be explicitly given to anything that isn’t within the normal business of the school, especially if it involves a third party managing the data.
 Parents (or the pupil themselves depending on their age – this will be determined by Parliament in the very near future) must express consent for their child’s data to be used outside of the normal business of the school.

 • Schools must appoint a Data Protection Officer and be able to prove that they are GDPR compliant.
-For our school, we have assigned this role to an external body (GDPRis) and Mr Redford (Deputy Headteacher) will oversee the day-to-day operations as our school’s Data Protection Lead.
+For our school, we have assigned this role to an external body (GDPRis) and Mr Redford (Interim Headteacher) will oversee the day-to-day operations as our school’s Data Protection Lead.
 The package that GDPRis offers is being used by other schools in Kent.
-Mr Redford will report directly to the Headteacher and Governing Body with data matters.
+Mr Redford will report directly to the Governing Body with data matters.

 • Schools must ensure that their third party suppliers who may process any of their data is GDPR compliant and must have legally binding contracts with any company that processes any personal data.
 These contracts must cover what data is being processed, who it is being processed by, who has access to it and how it is protected.

 • It will be compulsory that all data breaches which are likely to have a detrimental effect on the data subject are reported to the Information Commissioner Officer within 72 hours.

 Below are documents we hope you will find useful.